kineticstoolkit/kineticstoolkit/doc/install.md

 I suggest Miniconda as it is way smaller than the whole Anaconda suite.

-[Miniconda website](https://docs.conda.io/en/latest/miniconda.html) - Select the Python 3.7 version that corresponds to your system.
+[Miniconda website](https://docs.conda.io/en/latest/miniconda.html) - Select the most recent version that corresponds to your system.

 ### Create a virtual environment and install the external dependencies ###